 Who would have thought that my injury was the best thing that ever happened to me?

 Without being consciously aware at the time, this was the beginning of a transformative journey - physically, mentally and spiritually - that would take me around the world in a way I could have never imagined.

 As I am now able to reflect on that first swim in the Bay just eight years ago, with no swimming prowess at all, I know that anything is possible.
 I have been very fortunate that what began as a quest to heal from a physical injury took on a life of its own.

 Each of my swims over the years have been far more than simply athletic events.
 I have found a sense of myself that did not exist before.
-Maybe I was just too young or, as crazy as it sounds, maybe I needed to have my life completely derailed for me to be able to develop an inner strength and a sense of purpose.
-Now I can say that without a doubt, that accident was the best thing that ever happened to me.
+Maybe I was just too young or, as crazy as it sounds, maybe I needed to have my life completely derailed for me to be able to discover an inner strength and a sense of purpose.
+Now I can say that, without a doubt, that accident was the best thing that ever happened to me.